Rguio007/Rguio007/README.md

 ## 🛠 Skills
-Javascript, HTML, CSS, MongoDB, Node.js.
+Javascript,React, HTML, CSS, MongoDB, Node.js.

 Also interested in learn other technologies as Go or Python.